 We expect our expenses to increase in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our product candidates.
-In addition, following the distribution, we expect to incur additional costs associated with operating as a public company.
+In addition, we have and expect to continue to incur additional costs associated with operating as a public company.
 Our expenses will also increase as we:

-- leverage our programs to continue advancing our product candidates into preclinical and clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - hire additional clinical, quality control and scientific personnel;
+- leverage our programs to continue advancing our product candidates into preclinical and clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development and our operations as a public company; and - maintain, expand and protect our intellectual property portfolio.

-- expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development and our operations as a public company; and - maintain, expand and protect our intellectual property portfolio.
+We believe that our initial cash capitalization from the closing of the private placement will enable us to fund our operating expenses and capital expenditure requirements through the first quarter of

-We believe that our initial cash capitalization, following the completion of the separation and the closing of the private placement will enable us to fund our operating expenses and capital expenditure requirements through the first quarter of 2021.
+2021.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "Certain Relationships and Related Party Transactions-Private Placement."